A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Case Studies for Inference

 iPTF14gqr is a USSN at $z = 0.063$ that was first discovered by the intermediate Palomar Transient Factory (iPTF) \citep{Law2009} on 2014 October 14.
 The supernova featured a bright first peak that faded within a day, followed by a more extended light curve the rises after about $\sim$ 4 days.
 The first peak can be explained by shock cooling \citep{De2018} and the second peak by either radioactivity \citep{De2018} or a new born magnetar \citep{Sawada2022}, although both peaks can also be explained by interaction alone \citep{Khatami2023}.

 We used the publicly available photometric data from \citet{De2018}, although we exclude all data points within one day post-explosion, since we only claim that the second peak could be magnetar powered.
 The model fits the data in all filters throughout the evolution of the object.
 The explosion energy, which has a wider prior to account for the low explosion energy of USSNe, is constrained to $\sim 6 \times 10^{49}$ erg, while the total magnetar rotational energy is $\sim 2 \times 10^{49}$ erg.
-The braking index is not very well constrained; although it is consistent with vacuum dipole to within error, the most likely value is $\sim$ 2.
-The median spin-down time of $\approx$ 20 days matches that found by \citet{Sawada2022}, although our magnetar energy is a factor of $\sim$ 5 higher; this is likely because our explosion energy is smaller.
+The braking index is not very well constrained; although it is consistent with vacuum dipole to within error.
+The median spin-down time of $\approx$ 7 days is slightly lower than that found by \citet{Sawada2022}, although our magnetar energy is a factor of $\sim$ 5 higher; this is likely because our explosion energy is smaller.
 The ejecta mass we derive is also consistent with estimates by both \citet{De2018} and \citet{Sawada2022}.